 But please always remember to only adopt elements and trends that also make sense.
 In this respect, we would summarize:

 Web design trends are important.
 Nevertheless, you should use it with caution and also incorporate your own design.

-But lamented enough now.
-Here are the current web design trends 2022:
+Here are the current web design trends 2024: